 But it won’t just happen automatically.
 Much support is still needed from EU member states and other countries.
 Scroll down to find out how you can help to make it happen.

-About the UN treaty on transnational corporations and human rights
+What is the proposed UN treaty on transnational corporations and human rights?

 Led by Ecuador, the treaty is in the early stages of development.
-The working group's third meeting will be held from October 23 to 27 in Geneva, and will discuss the treaty's scope, the obligations for transnational corporations and enforcement mechanisms.
+The working group has so far discussed the treaty's scope, the obligations for transnational corporations and enforcement mechanisms.

 Currently, court cases about human rights abuses in supply chains tend to go nowhere because the companies always find a way to move the case to another country in the supply chain/another jurisdiction, where the case must start all over again.
 The treaty could make it possible to sue companies that have bad practices in developing countries in the companies' home countries (eg. suing a US company in a US court for human rights abuses in Latin America).